 When you buy through our links, we may earn a commission.
 Learn more.

-These RV slide out awnings are called slide out toppers and they are there to protect the top of the slide out from any debris and even water.
+These RV slide out awnings are called slide out toppers.
+They are there to protect the top of the slide out from debris and water.

 Related RV Product: Reseal RV windows and trim with the highly rated Geocel Pro Flex RV Sealant (click to view on Amazon)

-RV slide out toppers extend and retract with the slide which means they are pretty much maintenance free and for the most part you won’t have to worry about cleaning them when they’re installed.
+RV slide out toppers extend and retract with the slide-out.
+Which means they set themselves up and you don’t have to do anything extra.

-Slide out awnings collect any debris and automatically clean themselves off when being retracted.
+RV slide-out awnings are a shield from debris and automatically clean themselves off when being retracted.

 It will save you time and also help with safety since you won’t have to climb onto the roof of your RV or trailer.